danletson/danletson.github.io/linkedin-redesign/README.md

 ## Further Considerations

 The vast majority of the changes proposed are simple enough to enable extensive A/B and multivariate testing.
-With more time and resources, I would love to have been able to build out mobile styling, spend more time with type hierarchies, explore animation, and derive a stand-alone style guide to more rigorously vet the changes outside of the homepage's specific context.
+With more time and resources, I would love to have been able to build out mobile styling, do cross-browser testing, spend more time with type hierarchies, explore animation, and derive a stand-alone style guide to more rigorously vet the changes outside of the homepage's specific context.